BlueByteSystemsInc/PDMShell/src/CHECKIN.md

 # CHECKIN Command Documentation

 ## DESCRIPTION:
-Check-in the specified file or files using a search operation.
+Performs a check-in operation on a specified file or many files.

 ## SYNTAX:
-checkin [-s search] [-b batch] [-f filePath] [-cmt comment] [-ciopt Checkinoptions]
+checkin [-s search] [-f filePath] [-cmt comment] [-ciopt Checkinoptions]

 ## PARAMETERS:
 -s search - The search operation to use.

--b batch - Forces PDM to use the BatchUtility in PDM to process a large number of files.

 -f filePath - The file(s) to be checked in.
 This is the default parameter.